mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

   rdf:type dbo:Country .
 ~~~~~~~~

 Because the Semantic Web is intended to be processed automatically by software systems it is encoded as RDF.
-There is a problem that must be solved in implementing and using the Semantic Web: everyone who publishes Semantic Web data is free to create their own RDF schemas for storing data; for example, there is usually no single standard RDF schema definition for topics like news stories and stock market data.
+There is a problem that must be solved in implementing and using the Semantic Web: everyone who publishes Semantic Web data is free to create their own RDF schemas for storing data.
+For example, there is usually no single standard RDF schema definition for topics like news stories and stock market data.
 The [SKOS](https://www.w3.org/2009/08/skos-reference/skos.html) is a namespace containing standard schemas and the most widely used standard is [schema.org](https://schema.org/docs/schemas.html).
 Understanding the ways of integrating different data sources using different schemas helps to understand the design decisions behind the Semantic Web applications.
 In this chapter I often use my own schemas in the knowledgebooks.com namespace for the simple examples you see here.
 When you build your own production systems part of the work is searching through **schema.org** and **SKOS** to use standard name spaces and schemas when possible because this facilitates linking your data to other RDF Data on the web.
 The use of standard schemas helps when you link internal proprietary Knowledge Graphs used in organization with public open data from sources like [WikiData](https://www.wikidata.org/wiki/Wikidata:Main_Page) and [DBPedia](https://wiki.dbpedia.org/about).

 Let's consider an example: suppose that your local Knowledge Graph referred to President Joe Biden in which case we could "mint" our own URI like: